nt0xa/russtone.io/source/_posts/isomnihack-teaser-2017-mindreader.md

 }
 ```

-Here we can see that string with json `{"device": "000000000000000"}` is encrypted, encoded to base64 and then sended to server.
-And function `encrypt` looks like this:
+Here we can see that string with json `{"device": "000000000000000"}` is encrypted, encoded to base64 and then sent to the server.
+And  `encrypt` function looks like this:

 ```java
 public native int encrypt(Context paramContext, byte[] paramArrayOfByte1, byte[] paramArrayOfByte2);
 ```

-And above we have lines:
+And above this we have lines:

 ```java
 static